Martchus/arch-repo-manager/README.md

           into the build as dependency.
         * If no source databases are specified the destination database and all databases the destination database is based on are used as source databases.
-        * Source databases must be the destination database or a database the destination database is based on.
+        * Source databases should be the destination database or a database the destination database is based on.
     * Specify a "directory" to store meta-data, logs, PKGBUILDs, sources and packages.
     * Check "Clean source directories" when previously prepared sources which are still present in